How To Transfer An ISA – What You Need To Know

 what is an isa

-Upcoming changes to ISAs in April 2024 will introduce greater flexibility for UK savers.
+Changes that came into force in April 2024 introduced more flexibility for UK savers.

 These include: